slok/simple-ingress-external-auth/README.md

 }
 ```

 [Check this example of generating 1000k tokens](examples/config-generator).

-## Why this and not basic auth
+## Why tokens and not basic auth

-Although basic auth is simple helpful for web UIs, for APIs is not that good, mainly because:
+Although basic auth is simple and easy to use for web UIs, they are not secure.
+Tokens on the other side yes:

-- More complex to generate the user/pass.
+- Unique: The generated tokens can easily be unique (e.g: use `openssl` or [JWT](https://jwt.io/) to generate the tokens).
-- Less secure.
-- Can't rotate tokens without downtime (only can be used one at a time).
+- Revocable: Tokens can have an expiration date, removed or temporally disabled.
+This gives us the ability to rotate them easily.
+- Limited: Tokens can be narrowly scoped to specific URLs.
+- Random: As with the `Unique` property, the tokens generated can be randomly generated easily with tools like `openssl`.